-Groundwater-level data were obtained from observation wells during December 2018 through March 2019 by measuring the depth to water below land-surface datum at each well to represent the 2019 groundwater-level altitudes of the Chicot, Evangeline, and Jasper aquifers.
-Most of the measurements were made by USGS personnel by using a calibrated steel tape, airline, or electric water-level tape in accordance with methods described in Cunningham and Schalk (2011).
+Groundwater-level measurements were obtained from 590 observation wells in the study area by USGS personnel during December 2019 through March 2020.
+The depth to water below land-surface datum was measured at each well to represent the 2020 groundwater-level altitudes of the Chicot, Evangeline, and Jasper aquifers (Ramage, 2020).
+These 590 measurements were made by using a calibrated steel tape, airline, or electric water-level tape in accordance with methods described in Cunningham and Schalk (2011).
+Each well was measured during the December 2019 through March 2020 time period to provide a "snapshot" of groundwater-level altitudes in the aquifers associated with individual wells.

-In 2019, 19 measurements representing about 3 percent of the total number of all groundwater-level measurements were furnished by industrial entities and powerplants operating within the study area that use water for hydrocarbon processing and electrical power generation, respectively.
+In 2020, 20 additional measurements representing about 3 percent of the total number of groundwater-level measurements were furnished by industrial entities and powerplants operating within the study area that use water for hydrocarbon processing and electrical power generation, respectively.
 The furnished water levels were typically measured by using air pressure to determine the saturated thickness above the pump intake, and multiple pressure measurements were usually collected as a quality-control measure.
 Air pressure measurements tend to provide less precision than do measurements made with either a steel tape or electric tape; therefore, all furnished measurements were rounded to the nearest foot.
+Water levels that were furnished by industrial entities or powerplants are identified as such in the "source" field in Ramage (2020); additional information about these wells can be obtained from the USGS National Water Information System (NWIS) (U.S. Geological Survey, 2020a).